andrewshadura/pkgconf/doc/libpkgconf-dependency.rst

    :param pkgconf_pkg_t* pkg: The package object that owns this dependency list.
    :param pkgconf_list_t* deplist: The dependency list to populate with dependency nodes.
    :param char* depends: The dependency data to parse.
+   :param uint flags: Any flags to attach to the dependency nodes.
    :return: nothing